gosukehommaEX/BayesianQDM/README.md

 - **ggplot2**: Creating publication-quality decision probability plots
 - **knitr/rmarkdown**: Reproducible reporting and documentation
 - **parallel**: High-performance computing for large simulations

-## Contributing

-Contributions are welcome!
-Please see our contributing guidelines and code of conduct.
-For bugs or feature requests, please open an issue on GitHub.

 ## Citation